Inverse Design in Nanoscale Heat Transport via Interpolating Interfacial Phonon Transmission: The optimization pipeline

-Density-based topology optimization presents two major challenges: the emergence of rapidly oscillating ``checkerboard'' patterns that fail to converge with increasing spatial resolution; and gray ($0 < \rho < 1$) pixels, to which no physical material can be associated~\cite{bendsoe2003topology}.
-These two issue are commonly resolved using filtering and projection, respectively~\cite{sigmund2013topology}.
-As shown in Fig.~\ref{fig1}, given a design density $\boldsymbol \rho$ (for convenience, from now on, we will work with a discretized domain), we first filter it, $\tilde{\boldsymbol \rho} = \mathbf{w}* \boldsymbol \rho $, where, in this case, $\mathbf{w}$ is a conic filter with radius $R$,
+In this section, we outline the method for computing $\nabla_{\boldsymbol \rho} \bar{\kappa}$, which will be used in our optimization algorithm.
+We begin by noting that density-based topology optimization presents two major challenges: The emergence of rapidly oscillating ``checkerboard'' patterns that fail to converge with increasing spatial resolution; and gray ($0 < \rho < 1$) pixels, to which no physical material can be associated~\cite{bendsoe2003topology}.

+These two issues are commonly resolved using filtering and thresholding, respectively~\cite{sigmund2013topology}.
+As shown in Fig.~\ref{fig:fig_new}, given a design density $\boldsymbol \rho$ (for convenience, from now on, we will work with a discretized domain), we first filter it, $\tilde{\boldsymbol \rho} = \mathbf{w}* \boldsymbol \rho $, where, in this case, $\mathbf{w}$ is a conic filter with radius $R$,